aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

         - **MyOrganizationId**: Your AWS Organization ID (e.g., `o-abcdefghij`) When executed, this template creates three child stacks in sequence, maintaining the proper order of operations required for effective policy implementation across your AWS Organization.

-10. Configure AWS Organization Resource Control Policies (RCPs).
-Ensure that Resource Control Policies is enabled at AWS Organization in management account before deploying RCPs.
+10. Create Cloudformation Stackset to configure new AWS account security baseline for each member account in each home region
     - Deployment Region: Malaysia ap-southeast-5
-    - CloudFormation script: "lz-organization-rcp-guardrails.json"
-    - StackName: "lz-rcp-baseline-guardrails"
-    - Parameters: Set the MyOrganizationId parameter to the AWS Organization ID.

-11. Create Cloudformation Stackset to configure new AWS account security baseline for each member account in each home region
-    - Deployment Region: ap-southeast-5
-    - Create new CloudFormation Stackset
+    - Create new **"CloudFormation Stackset"**
-    - Permissions: Service-managed Permissions
+    - Permissions: Service-managed permissions
     - Template: lz-account-baseline.yaml
     - StackSetName: "lz-account-baseline"
     - Parameters: Set the EbsDefaultEncryptionKeyAdministratorArn parameter to the permitted IAM Admin Role.
     - Specify Regions: ap-southeast-5, us-east-1
+    - Deployment Configuration: "Deploy to Organization"

-12. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
+11. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
 Do not enable backup.

-13. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
+12. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-audit-access-analyzer.yaml"
     - StackName: "lz-audit-access-analyzer"
     - Parameter:
         - AnalyzerType: ACCOUNT

-14. Configure IAM Identity Center (IDC).
+13. Configure IAM Identity Center (IDC).
 IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience.
     - Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.
     - Configure these required IAM Permission Sets.
-        - Deployment Region: region where IDC instance is deployed
+        - Deployment Region: Malaysia ap-southeast-5 region where IDC instance is deployed
         - CloudFormation script: "lz-iam-idc-permissionsets.json"
         - StackName: "lz-iam-idc-permissionsets"
     - (Optional) Configure your organization's Identity Provider (e.g. Microsoft EntraID, OKTA) to set MFA is required for all sign-in requests.